 The estimated fair value of the reporting unit is determined using a market approach.
 Our market capitalization is adjusted for a control premium based on the estimated average and median control premiums of transactions involving companies comparable to us.
-As of the annual impairment testing date of October 31, 2017, we determined that goodwill was not impaired.
-We noted that the estimated fair value of our reporting unit exceeded carrying value by approximately \$618,431 or 435%, using the market capitalization plus an estimated control premium of 40% on the annual impairment testing date.
+As of the annual impairment testing date of October 31, 2016, we determined that goodwill was not impaired.
+We noted that the estimated fair value of our reporting unit exceeded carrying value by approximately \$123,934 or 90%, using the market capitalization plus an estimated control premium of 40% on the annual impairment testing date.
 There were no indicators of impairment subsequent to the annual impairment testing date.

-As of December 31, 2017, we have no other unamortized intangible assets.
-However, in prior years, our other intangible assets represented existing technologies and customer relationship intangibles.
+Our other intangible assets represent customer relationship intangibles.
 Other intangible assets are amortized over their respective estimated lives, ranging from less than one year to six years.
 In the event that facts and circumstances indicate intangibles or other long-lived assets may be impaired, we evaluate the recoverability and estimated useful lives of such assets.

 Amortization of other intangible assets is included in depreciation and amortization in the accompanying consolidated statements of operations.